furiouscollective/formkeep.js/README.md

         return "Thanks, " + formJson.name + "!"
       },
       setSubheading: function(formJson) {
-        return "We will contact you at" + formJson.email + " soon"
+        return "We will contact you at " + formJson.email + " soon"
       }
     })
   })